-Host Check Commands are used by the Opsview Monitor service to actively check if a Host is 'UP'.
+Host Check Commands are accessible from the Configuration menu and are used by Opsview Monitor to actively check if a Host is 'UP'.

 The primary purpose of the Host Check Command is to ensure that the monitored Host is responding, i.e. is considered 'UP' and online.
 By default, Opsview Monitor ships with 14 Host Check Commands: